JAsanmateo/readmegen/instructions/README.md

   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)

   ## Description
-  This is a project for generating a high quality ReadMe file for development projects.
+  This is a project that generates high quality ReadMe files for development projects

   ## Table of Contents
 * [Installation](#installation)